therealdreg/ftdibrick/README.md

 ![pollmodem](assets/media/pollmodem.png)

-* LATENCY: Set latency (When latency is set to 0x77 it unlocks the EEPROM and allows writing)
+* LATENCY: Set latency (When latency is set to 0x77 it allos you to writing without any issue, if you try to write without this packet the whole eeprom will become 0xFF)

 ![latencypcap](assets/media/latencypcap.png)

-Once this is done we can write our malicious contents to the EEPROM
+We send this USB packets via `ioctl()`:

-## IOCTL SYSCALL FREEBSD/LINUX
+#### IOCTL SYSCALL FREEBSD/LINUX

-(For this example we will be using FREEBSD, the difference between FREEBSD and LINUX is just the command code).

 The ioctl syscall sends two or more arguments, depending on the ioctl request you send.
-In the case of the image we send three arguments as we use USB_GET_DEVICEINFO :
+In our case we send three arguments because of `USB_GET_DEVICEINFO` :

 * The address of a buffer